 Monday, February 19, 2018

-Stress and Learned Helplessness: Solutions in the face of Mass Shootings
+Learned Helplessness: Stress Solutions in the face of Mass Shootings

 Since the recent mass shooting in Florida, I am hearing a general sense of hopelessness and helplessness expressed among those I talk to.
 There is an expressed feeling that, "It's never going to stop", or "It's just getting worse."
 I'm hearing from people the belief that there is nothing that can be done to stop this growing problem or to change things, but these conclusions stem from the belief that we are powerless and helpless over the situation.